seongwoohan/spatial-transcriptomics-analysis/README.md

 # Setup
-Run the following command in src to extract the region of interest in the image:
+Run the following command in src to extract the region of interest (roi) in the image:

 python every_breast_tumor.py

 # Data
+We included sample pre-processed roi image for covenience.
 Raw data from https://support.10xgenomics.com/spatial-gene-expression/datasets/1.0.0/V1_Breast_Cancer_Block_A_Section_1.
 The pre-processing script is included.